-Since December 31, 2010, the Company has amended the Plan a number of times to implement various transfers of participants and beneficiaries from the LTPP to the Plan (or from the LTPP to the NRP).
-These transfers - dubbed "Phase I," "Phase II," etc. - include a transfer of benefit obligations and assets to the Plan from the transferor plan.
+Since December 31, 2010, the Company has amended the Plan a number of times to implement various transfers of participants and beneficiaries from the Plan to the NRIP or to the NRP.
+These transfers - dubbed "Phase I," "Phase II," etc. - include a transfer of benefit obligations and assets from the Plan to the transferee plan.
 The transfers have been as follows: